 How important are patients and families to the GIC?

 Patients and families are very important to the GIC.
-The GIC has set up a Patient Advisory Panel (PAP), a diverse panel of patients and parents of patients of GIC sites.
-The GIC meets monthly with the PAP to provide updates on GIC activities.
-The PAP serves as a forum to incorporate the patient and family perspectives into our activities to ensure that our work remains patient-centered.
+The GIC has set up a Patient and Family Advisory Council (PFAC), a diverse panel of patients and parents of patients of GIC sites.
+The GIC meets monthly with the PFAC to provide updates on GIC activities.
+The PFAC serves as a forum to incorporate the patient and family perspectives into our activities to ensure that our work remains patient-centered.

 Could you please explain what genetic and genomic research are?

 Genetic and genomic research help us bring about improved treatments and cures for diseases.
 This type of research studies a person’s complete DNA set, including all of their genes.
 Gaining a better understanding of cells and genes allows researchers to understand how they bring about health or illness in our bodies.